btesser/style_typescript/README.md

 **[top](#table-of-contents)**

 ## Indentation
-  - The unit of indentation is four spaces.
+  - The unit of indentation is two spaces.
   - **Never use tabs**, as this can lead to trouble when opening files in different IDEs/Text editors.
 Most text editors have a configuration option to change tabs to spaces.

 **[top](#table-of-contents)**